 Her neighbors would tease her.
 "You're the little Indian's daughter," the children would taunt.
 "Yankee go home," they would write in graffiti on the family house.

 She sang, but only to her mother.
 The notion of performing publicly was embarrassing; it reminded her of the way her mother had made a living standing on nightclub tables, surrounded by drunkards.

 Suddenly one day, while taking a nap during a visit to Oaxaca, Allen Downs died of a heart attack at 68.
 Downs, 16 at the time, was the only other person in the house.
 His death is a topic she still finds difficult to talk about.
 She flew into a rebellion, angry that her father was dead, taking it out on her mother who in her eyes was helpless, almost submissive to the discrimination she faced in a society that resents its Indian ancestry.

-“Up to that point I had spent time with my dad—the white guy,” Downs said.
-“I realized that people treated me better because I was with a man—and [especially] a white man.
+"Up to that point I had spent time with my dad–the white guy," Downs said.
+"I realized that people treated me better because I was with a man–and a white man.
 And then suddenly I was left with my Indian mommy.
-I couldn’t handle it.
+I couldn't handle it.
 How could I deal with the fact that my mother speaks with a thick accent because her first language was Mixtec?
-I was ashamed of my Indian roots.”
+I was ashamed of my Indian roots."

 Lila Downs Two years later, she fled to her father's native state of Minnesota for college and buried herself in studies.
 She studied voice and anthropology until her junior year, but then she became disillusioned.
 She dropped out for about a year and became a Deadhead, living and breathing the cult-like fascination with the Grateful Dead.
 Soon she realized she had stopped feeling and thinking for herself.
 She was, she recalls, like a stoned, unbathed android, unable to put her own emotions to life.
 She stopped singing–not a note–thinking it a vain and superficial exercise.